Makuria: Islam

 The Baqt guaranteed the security of Muslims travelling in Makuria, but prohibited their settlement in the kingdom.
-The latter point was, however, not maintained: Muslim migrants, probably merchants and artisans, are confirmed to have settled in Lower Nubia from the 9th century and to have intermarried with the locals, thus laying the foundation for a small Muslim population as far south as the Batn el-Hajar.
+However, the latter point was, not maintained: Muslim migrants, probably merchants and artisans, are confirmed to have settled in Lower Nubia from the 9th century and to have intermarried with the locals, thus laying the foundation for a small Muslim population as far south as the Batn el-Hajar.
 Arabic documents from Qasr Ibrim confirm that these Muslims had their own communal judiciary, but still regarded the Eparch of Nobatia as their suzerain.
-It seems likely that they had own mosques, but yet none has been identified archaeologically, with a possible exception being in Gebel Adda.
+It seems likely that they had own mosques, though none have been identified archaeologically, with a possible exception being in Gebel Adda.

 In Dongola, there was no larger number of Muslims until the end of the 13th century.
 Before that date, Muslim residents were limited to merchants and diplomats.
 In the late 10th century, when al-Aswani came to Dongola, there was, despite being demanded in the Baqt, still no mosque; he and around 60 other Muslims had to pray outside of the city.
 It is not until 1317, with the conversion of the throne hall by Abdallah Barshambu, when a mosque is firmly attested.
 While the Jizya, the Islamic head tax enforced on non-Muslims, was established after the Mamluk invasion of 1276 and Makuria was periodically governed by Muslim kings since Abdallah Barshambu, the majority of the Nubians remained Christian.
 The actual Islamization of Nubia began in the late 14th century, with the arrival of the first in a series of Muslim teachers propagating Islam.